-Two Swansea research projects have been named as the recipients of grant funding aimed at improving understanding of the factors affecting sustainable aquaculture, and will consolidate Swansea’s Centre for Sustainable Aquatic Research (CSAR) at the vanguard of aquaculture research in the UK.
+Two Swansea University research projects have been named as the recipients of grant funding aimed at improving understanding of the factors affecting sustainable aquaculture, and will consolidate the University’s Centre for Sustainable Aquatic Research (CSAR) at the vanguard of aquaculture research in the UK.

-Research led by Professor Carlos Garcia de Leaniz and Dr. Sonia Consuegra at the Department of Biosciences, will examine how epigenetic mechanisms can help manage stress and disease resistance in Atlantic salmon.
+Research led by Professor Carlos Garcia de Leaniz (pictured) and Dr Sonia Consuegra, of the Department of Biosciences in the College of Science, will examine how epigenetic mechanisms can help manage stress and disease resistance in Atlantic salmon.

-Professor Garcia de Leaniz said: “We are extremely happy that two of our Atlantic salmon projects were selected for funding by RCUK, as these will allow us to take a new look into an old problem: it has long been known that conditions experienced during development can have profound effects later in life, for example by making animals more or less susceptible to parasites and diseases.
+Professor Garcia de Leaniz said: “We are extremely happy that two of our Atlantic salmon projects were selected for funding by Research Councils UK (RCUK), as these will allow us to take a new look into an old problem: it has long been known that conditions experienced during development can have profound effects later in life, for example by making animals more or less susceptible to parasites and diseases.

 “The problem is that we don’t really know why or how, although we suspect that epigenetic changes may be involved.